suyeecav/academic-kickstart/content/authors/admin/_index.md

 I am an MC2 Postdoctoral Fellow at the [Maryland Cybersecurity Center (MC2)](https://cyber.umd.edu/about) at the [University of Maryland, College Park](https://umd.edu).
 I received my Ph.D. degree in Computer Science from the [University of Virginia](https://www.virginia.edu), advised by [Prof. David Evans](https://www.cs.virginia.edu/~evans/) and [Prof. Yuan Tian](https://www.ytian.info) at UCLA.
 I am interested in machine learning for security and the trustworthy aspects of machine learning, especially in malicious training environments.

 <span style="color: blue;">I am joining [the Min H. Kao Department of Electrical Engineering and Computer Science](https://www.eecs.utk.edu) at [the University of Tennessee, Knoxville](https://www.utk.edu) as a tenure-track Assistant Professor in Fall 2024.
 I am looking for self-motivated students to work on trustworthy machine learning and machine learning for security.
-Feel free to send me an email if you are interested.
+If you are interested, please fill out the [questionnaire](https://forms.gle/MreMbVMhwoE7fiHC6) and send me an email.
 </span>

 **News:**